SOX and Privileged Access Management

 The person who configures the General Ledger is a “privileged user.”
 He or she has administrative or “root” access to the General Ledger system.
 From this privileged position, he or she can add, edit or delete accounts or change settings that affect financial transactions.

-For instance, there may be a control over who can post assets to the balance sheet.
+For instance, there may be control over who can post assets to the balance sheet.
 If this control can be manipulated without anyone’s knowledge, financial data could become corrupted.
 This could be either unintentional or deliberate.
-In an Enron type scenario, a malicious internal actor could modify assets before and after the firm’s financial audit.
+In an Enron-type scenario, a malicious internal actor could modify assets before and after the firm’s financial audit.
 This is a recipe for serious fraud.

 Privileged Access Management for SOX Compliance

 WALLIX offers a PAM solution to achieve SOX compliance in the IT department and beyond.
 WALLIX combines robust PAM capabilities with unique ease of installation and use.
 An agentless architecture streamlines implementation and ongoing changes.
 Other PAM solutions require the installation of a dedicated software agent on each system where privileged access is being managed.
 Agents tend to slow down deployment and usually lead to PAM abandonment when they “break” during upgrade cycles.
 Without ubiquitous deployment, PAM cannot offer complete security- or adequate SOX compliance.